pagea/unstyle/README.md

 ## Running Unstyle
 1. Clone the repository.
-3. Install dependencies listed in `DEPENDENCIES`.
-In the near future, this will be done by a setup script.
+2. `cd stylproj`
+3. Install dependencies by running `./install-dependencies.sh`.
+(This script is untested and likely needs some work; please let us know if there are missing dependencies or if this script fails)
-2. Run `python3 main.py`
+4. Run `python3 main.py`

 ## Contributing